Redheris/Mapart-Helper/README.md

  # <img src="src/main/resources/assets/maparthelper/icon.png" width="96" alt="icon"> Mapart Helper

+> Note: The mod is still quite new and needs more testing and polishing.
+> If you run into any bugs or rough edges, please report them on the
+> [Issues](https://github.com/Redheris/Mapart-Helper/issues) page — your feedback will be a huge help.

 Mapart Helper aims to make working with maparts as convenient and enjoyable as possible.
-It provides a user-friendly interface for generating a mapart from an image and settings for image preprocessing.
+It provides a user-friendly interface for generating maparts from images.
-By default, you can open the screen with the **Y** key.
-This can be changed at the setting.
+By default, you can open the screen with the `Y` key (This can be changed at the setting).

 The mod generates palette directly from the client, giving you a complete list of blocks available for each specific color.